Stellar feedback drives the baryon deficiency in low-mass galaxies

-As shown, $\rm EW_{out}$ increases significantly with increasing $\rm SFR$, while shows relatively weak dependence on $M_*$.
-We observe that the mean velocity of the outflowing gas is more correlated with $M_*$, whereas no significant dependence on $\rm SFR$ emerges at given stellar mass.
-Similar dependency of $v_{\rm out}$ on $M_*$ for low-mass galaxies has also been found in the energy-driven wind in simulations~\cite{Mitchell20}, suggesting that the cool-phase gas traced by Mg\,\textsc{ii} is basically in an energy-conserving regime.
-On the other hand, $\dot{M}_{\rm out}$ and $\eta$ have strong dependence on $\rm SFR$, confirming the stellar feedback-driven outflow scenario~\cite{Rubin14}.
+As shown, $\rm EW_{out}$ increases notably with increasing $\rm SFR$, while shows relatively weak dependence on $M_*$.
+We observe that the mean velocity of the outflowing gas is more correlated with $M_*$, whereas the dependence on $\rm SFR$ at fixed stellar mass is much weaker.
+Similar dependence of $v_{\rm out}$ on $M_*$ for low-mass galaxies has also been found in the energy-driven wind in simulations~\cite{Mitchell20}, suggesting that the cool-phase gas traced by Mg\,\textsc{ii} is basically in an energy-conserving regime.
+On the other hand, $\dot{M}_{\rm out}$ and $\eta$ have strong dependence on $\rm SFR$, {consistent with} the stellar feedback-driven outflow scenario~\cite{Rubin14}.
 Our findings offer valuable observational insights into the effects of stellar feedback, providing constraints on the small-scale feedback mechanisms implemented in simulations.

 The sample covers a broad redshift range, allowing us to investigate the above results across different redshift intervals.
 The results are shown in Figure~\ref{fig:evolution}.
 The correlation between $v_{\rm out}$ and $M_*$ is nearly identical for the three redshift bins, which can be written as an empirical relation: